Learning unitaries with quantum statistical queries: Introduction

 Learning the dynamic properties of quantum systems is a fundamental problem at the intersection of machine learning (ML) and quantum physics.
-In the most general case, this task can be achieved under the broad framework of quantum process tomography (QPT) \cite{chuang1997prescription}.
-However, QPT can be extremely resource-intensive, as learning the entire classical description of a unitary transformation requires exponentially many queries \cite{gutoski2014process} in the worst case.
+In the most general case, this task can be achieved under the broad framework of quantum process tomography (QPT)~\cite{chuang1997prescription, bisio2010optimal, caro2022learning}.
+However, QPT can be extremely resource-intensive, as learning the entire classical description of a unitary transformation requires exponentially many queries in the worst case~\cite{gutoski2014process}.
 This complexity can be significantly reduced if the unitary is not completely arbitrary, but instead it belongs to a specific class.
-For instance, this approach has been fruitfully adopted for quantum Boolean functions \cite{montanaro2008quantum}, quantum juntas \cite{chen2023testing, bao2023nearly} and quantum circuits with bounded covering numbers \cite{fanizza2022learning}.
-On the other hand, the complexity of quantum process tomography could be drastically reduced if we restrict our attention only on local properties of the output state, as recently demonstrated in \cite{huang2022learning}.
-Another scenario of interest is the one of property testing, where the learner is not asked to retrieve the classical description of the target process, but solely to \emph{test} whether is satisfies some specific property \cite{montanaro2013survey}.
+For instance, this approach has been fruitfully adopted for quantum Boolean functions~\cite{montanaro2010quantum}, quantum juntas~\cite{chen2023testing, bao2025testing} and quantum circuits with bounded covering numbers~\cite{fanizza2024learning} or { bounded gate complexity~\cite{zhao2024learning}.
+Several studies have explored different classes of shallow circuits~\cite{nadimpalli2024pauli, huang2024learning, vasconcelos2024learning} and circuits with a limited number of non-Clifford gates~\cite{lai2022learning}.
+Alternatively, other works have investigated more heuristic approaches, including variational methods~\cite{xue2022variational, holmes2021barren} and tensor networks~\cite{torlai2023quantum}.}

+Notably, the complexity of quantum process tomography can also be significantly reduced by focusing solely on local properties of the output state rather than requiring a complete description, as recently demonstrated in Ref.~\cite{huang2022learning}.
+Another scenario of interest is property testing, where the goal is not to retrieve the classical description of the target process but rather to \emph{test} whether it satisfies a specific property~\cite{montanaro2013survey}.
 A further figure of merit in quantum process learning is the type of resources that the learner is allowed to use.
 For the special case of unitary transformations, the learner is usually given oracle access to the target unitary $U$ and its inverse $U^\dag$, or, alternatively, to the corresponding Choi-Jamiolkowski state.
 In this paper we consider this latter approach and we ask the following question: